-Notes: An illustration of New Testament, Acts 28: 3.
-The distinctive shape of the 1 in the date and the initials, IM, together with the S scrolls, parallel such features in other firebacks linked with Brede furnace.
+Notes: An illustration of the New Testament episode (Acts 28: 3) when St Paul, shipwrecked in the island of Malta, was putting sticks on a fire and a viper bit him.
+The distinctive shape of the ‘1’ in the date and the initials, ‘IM’, together with the ‘S’ scrolls, parallel such features in other firebacks.
 The design is an adaptation of an illustration in 'Devises Heroiques' by Claudius Paradin (1557) which was translated into English by Geoffrey Whitney as 'The Book of Emblemes' (1586).

 Copies of this fireback are known.

 Inscription: 1649 / IM